 - Shoo its opponent to the other side of the cage

-The parakeets may also squawk if they were injured by a cage-mate and want to keep their distance.
+A parakeet may also squawk if it was injured by a cage-mate and wants to keep its distance.

 Playing vs. Fighting

-It’s tricky for some owners to distinguish when their parakeets are playing or fighting.
+It can be tricky to distinguish between parakeets playing and fighting.
 Parakeets that are getting along will preen each other’s faces and beaks to express their affection.
-This behavior is natural and should not be a reason for concern.
+This behavior is natural and isn’t a reason for concern.

-If you notice your parakeets nipping at each other while also making loud squawking noises, that indicates that they are fighting.
-Owners should separate the parrots if the fight gets heavy-handed or goes on for more than 1-2 minutes.
+If you notice your parakeets nipping at each other while making loud squawking noises, that indicates that they’re fighting.
+Owners should separate the parrots if the fight gets heavy-handed or continue for too long.

 How To Quiet Noisy Parakeets

-Sometimes your parakeet is just far too loud.
-Maybe you’re trying to put a baby to sleep, or you just want some peace and quiet yourself.
-Luckily, there are ways to help your parakeet settle down.
+Sometimes your parakeet is far too loud.
+Maybe you’re trying to put a baby to sleep, or you want some peace and quiet yourself.
+Luckily, there are ways to get your parakeet to settle down:

 A parakeet that is dissatisfied with its current surroundings may be vocal about it.
-In this scenario, you should ideally move its cage to a different room.
-Preferably, this will be a quieter one, where the parakeet won’t be disturbed.
+In this scenario, you should move its cage to a different room.
+Preferably, this will be a quieter one where the parakeet won’t be disturbed.

-Conversely, a parakeet that is being loud because of a lack of attention can be moved to a room that is used frequently.
-This may be your kitchen or living room.
-This allows the parakeet to spend more time with you when you are going about your usual activities.
+Conversely, a parakeet that is loud because of a lack of attention can be moved to a room used frequently.
+This allows them to spend more time with you when you are going about your usual activities.